 \section{Abstract}

-{We give a probability theoretic interpretation of the coefficients of the elementary symmetric function expansion of chromatic quasisymmetric function for any unit interval graph.
-As a corollary, we prove the Stanley-Stembridge conjecture.}
+We give a probabilistic interpretation of the coefficients of the elementary symmetric function expansion of the chromatic quasisymmetric function for any unit interval graph.
+As a corollary, we prove the Stanley--Stembridge conjecture.